TetianaAleks/fem-projects-hub/src/app/solutions/article-preview-component/README.md

 # Frontend Mentor - Article Preview Component

-This is a solution to the [Article зreview сomponent challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
+This is a solution to the [Article preview сomponent challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).

 ## 📸 Screenshot